-Noble Belmonte tracks them to a seaside palace.
-While Pasha endeavors to gain favor with Constanza, Pedrillo succeeds in obtaining a position as a gardener.
-Pasha offers Blonde as a gift to the overseer, Osmin, who attempts to court her.
+Constanze, Blonde (her English lady-in-waiting), and Pedrillo (Blonde’s fiancé and servant to Constanze’s fiancé, Belmonte) have all been kidnapped by pirates and sold into captivity to Pasha Selim.
+The Pasha endeavors to gain favor with Constanze, and Pedrillo obtains a position as a gardener.
+The Pasha later offers Blonde as a gift to his irascible overseer, Osmin, who attempts to court her.

 Noble Belmonte (Constanze’s fiancé) tracks the three to a seaside palace.
 He encounters Osmin and inquires about Pedrillo.
 Osmin is threatened by Pedrillo’s pursuit of Blonde and ushers Belmonte to leave.
 Pedrillo then enters and attempts to make amends, but is rejected by Osmin.

 Belmonte returns to find Pedrillo, who tells him of the Pasha’s love for Constanze.
 He explains that the Pasha wants to seduce her with his charm.
 Belmonte is heart sick; he and Pedrillo scheme to outmaneuver Osmin, meet their beloved ones, and escape by boat.

 Belmonte spies Constanze entering with the Pasha.
 The Pasha asks why she resists his flirtations, and she admits she cannot forget her love for her fiancé, Belmonte.
 Pedrillo begins to execute the escape plan by disguising Belmonte as a young architect.
 When Belmonte and Pedrillo encounter Osmin, he tries to bar their entrance.
 He is easily confused by the foreigners’ distracting march and does not notice as Belmonte and Pedrillo steal into the palace.